cjdelisle/cjdns/doc/Whitepaper.md

 Not every problem listed has an existing solution and of the ones which do, many of the solutions are based on incompatible technology.
-For example: OLSR was not designed to operate with IPSEC and LISP.
+For example: OLSR was not designed to operate with IPsec and LISP.
 Even where the solutions exist and are ready for deployment, they still require mass technology adoption and they don't offer existing ISPs significant immediate gains.